-Students can send to us their assignment drafts or questions via email.
+Students can send to us their assignment drafts or questions at email@example.com.
 We endeavour to provide feedback in our teach-them-to-grow-rice style within 1-2 working days.
-Feedback is done through comments and Track Changes functions in Word or Google docs.
+Feedback is provided through comments and Track Changes functions in MS Word or Google docs.

-We have a YouTube channel for students to watch videos that provide quick answers to questions on APA referencing and formatting, essay writing, oral presentations and other topics.
+We have a YouTube channel that provides quick answers to questions on APA referencing and formatting, essay writing, oral presentations and other topics.
 With these videos, students can work remotely.
 Visit jcu.sg/learningsupportvideo

 Optimising Students’ Academic Experience

-At JCU Singapore, we see to it that we are a catalyst for change.
+At James Cook University Singapore, we see to it that we are a catalyst for change.
 We endeavour to assist students in overcoming their academic difficulties through various means including but not limited to the following:

-For incoming students, we administer the Post-Entry Language Assessment (PELA) which aims to determine students’ entry level of their English writing skills.
-We mark the PELA and advise lecturers and the Office of Admission, Enrolment and Examination that Band 3 students (At-risk) be encouraged to undertake CU1000: English for Academic Purposes as an elective, and to attend the weekly workshops that are conducted by Learning Support.
+For incoming students Bachelor of Business students and Foundation Students, we administer a discipline-specific and argumentative Post-Entry Language Assessment (PELA) which aims to determine students’ entry level of their English writing skills.
+We mark the PELA and advise the Office of Admission, Enrolment and Examination that Band 3 students (At-risk) be encouraged to undertake CU1000: English for Academic Purposes as an elective, and to attend the academic skills workshops that are conducted by Learning Support.

 We work with the Office of Admission, Enrolment and Examination to guide students who are in need of special assistance. (e.g., students repeating or failing their subjects).
-Our goal is to make them more hands-on in their own learning.
+Our goal is to enable them to be more hands-on in their own learning.

-- We teach necessary skills to help students be successful in their subjects and beyond.
+We teach necessary skills to enable students to be successful in their journey of lifelong learning.

 Give people a bowl of rice and they will eat for a day; teach them how to grow rice and they will eat for a lifetime.